mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

-In that case, we can quantify the fraction of the time that the cell spent with zero mRNAs, one, two, and so on and from that, build the probability distribution $P(m, t)$ of having $m$ mRNA at time $t$ (there is a subtle point here of the process being memoryless, but I do not want to get into it).
+In that case, we can quantify the fraction of the time that the cell spent with zero mRNAs, one, two, and so on and from that, build the probability distribution $P(m, t)$ of having $m$ mRNA at time $t$ (there is a subtle point here of the process being memoryless, but we will ignore this detail).
 The occupation number point of view, schematized in [@Fig:ch1_fig05](B), takes a different perspective.
 For this, we imagine tracking not one but many cells simultaneously.
 Each cell can either produce or degrade an mRNA on a short time